Empel06/AudioProcessing_EVS/Synthesizer/README.md

 * Create a new application targeting the exported hardware platform
 * Import all required source files (`main.c`, `audio.h`, platform config)
 * Build and run the application via UART
+* `peripheral.h` (for rotary encoder)

 ### 3. Interact

 * Press buttons to generate tones
 * Flip switches to enable/disable echo and reverb
-* Observe LED feedback and UART printout
+* Observe LED feedback and UART printout´
+* Turn the rotary encoder to change the volume

 ---